 A parent's child support obligation ends when a child reaches the age of eighteen, years unless the child is a full time high school student.
 In this situation, support continues for that child until she graduates from high school or reaches age 19, whichever first occurs.
 In early 2011, lawmakers tried to expand that cut-off to 23 years for full time students by introducing legislation that would require parents of college-aged children to help foot the tuition bill.
 The proposal did not make it past a House subcommittee.

 Virginia Child Support Lawyer

 While marital obligations may end, parental responsibilities do not.
 Those responsibilities are so important that courts will step in to ensure they are being fulfilled and a child's basic necessities are being met.
-If you are a parent contemplating divorce or struggling with questions regarding custody or child support, contact an experienced family law attorney to discuss your situation and your options.
+If you are a parent contemplating divorce or struggling with questions regarding custody or child support in Fairfax, Prince William or Loudoun Counties, contact an experienced family law attorney to discuss your situation and your options.